-5.13.3.Shadow edge tracking and slat tracking
+5.13.3.Using shadow edge tracking and slat tracking

 With shadow edge tracking the sunshade is not moved down fully; rather it is moved only so far that the sun can still shine a parametrisable distance (e.g. 50 cm) into the room.
-This allows the room user to look at open air through the lower part of the window, and plants which may be on the window ledge to be exposed to the sun.

-Note: The shadow edge tracking is only useable with a sunshade which is moved from the top downwards (e.g. shutters, textile shades or blinds with horizontal slats).
-This function is not useable with sunshades which are pulled in front of a window from one or both sides.
+The shadow edge tracking is only usable with a sunshade which is moved from the top downwards (e.g. shutters, textile shades or blinds with horizontal slats).
+This function is not usable with sunshades which are pulled in front of a window from one or both sides.

-With slat tracking the horizontal slats of blinds are not fully closed but rather automatically adjusted so that the sun cannot shine directly into the room.
+During slat tracking the horizontal slats of shutters are not fully closed but rather automatically adjusted according to the position of the sun so that it cannot shine directly into the room.
 Diffuse daylight can still enter the room through the slats and contribute to dazzle-free room lighting.
 Using slat tracking with external blinds, the entry of warm air into the room through sunshine can be avoided and, at the same time, energy costs for lighting the room can be reduced.